ResMed withdraws U.S. trade complaint against Fisher & Paykel Healthcare

-WELLINGTON Health appliance firm ResMed Inc has dropped a complaint against New Zealand's Fisher & Paykel Healthcare at the U.S. International Trade Commission (USITC), Fisher & Paykel said on Wednesday.
+WELLINGTON (Reuters) - Health appliance firm ResMed Inc has dropped a complaint against New Zealand's Fisher & Paykel Healthcare at the U.S. International Trade Commission (USITC), Fisher & Paykel said on Wednesday.

 Fisher & Paykel Healthcare's shares rose as much as 4.8 percent after the announcement.